/api/multisearch_coordinator.py

 def current_providers(self) -> set[str]:

-return {ProviderConfig._normalize_name(coordinator.api.provider_name) for coordinator in self.data.values()}
+return {ProviderConfig._normalize_name(coordinator.provider_name) for coordinator in self.data.values()}

 [docs]